Secondary Protocol

-Secondary Protocol is the first studio album by American rapper Wildchild.
-It was released on Stones Throw Records in 2003.
+Secondary Protocol is the debut solo studio album by American rapper Wildchild.
+It was released in April 2003 via Stones Throw Records.
+Recording sessions took place at Defcon 4 Studios and Creekside Recorders.
+Produced by Madlib and Oh No, it features guest appearances from Medaphoar, Aceyalone, LMNO, Oh No, Percee P, Phil Da Agony, Planet Asia, Spontaneous, Tha Alkaholiks and Vinia Mojica.
+The album was supported by three singles: "Khicknack 2002", "Code Red" and "Wonder Years".

 The album's title meaning is about the artist wanting to show a more personal view, which is alternative to what he brings as a member of Lootpack.

-The title track is featured in the video game Tony Hawk's Underground.
+The title track is featured in the 2003 video game Tony Hawk's Underground.